PINNYTU/PINNYTU/README.md

 - 👨‍💻 All of my projects that I worked on during my free time are available at : [Data Analysis](https://github.com/PINNYTU/Data-Analysis)

-- 🌱 I’m currently aiming to land a data-related job in Canada
+- 🌱 I’m currently working as a data analyst

 - 📫 How to reach me : **natnapin20@gmail.com**